alinaavanesyan/alina/_posts/2017-03-10-paper-published.md

 title: "Paper published in Insects!"
 ---

-My paper from my <a href="{{ site.baseurl }}{% link pages/projects/drosophila-suzukii-raspberry.md %}">postdoctoral work</a>
-at the University of Wisconsin-Madison has been just published in Insects, in special issue "Invasive insect species<!--more-->:
+My paper from my postdoctoral work at the University of Wisconsin-Madison has been just published in Insects, in special issue "Invasive insect species<!--more-->:

 Avanesyan, A., Jaffe, B.D., and C. Guédot (2017) Isolating spermatheca and determining mating status